 - Using a measuring cup or a portion scoop fill the waffle maker with batter and cook until golden brown and crispy.
 Use a fork to remove from waffle iron.

-- If you are not eating them immediately place in the oven to keep warm while you finish cooking.
+- If you are not eating them immediately, place them in the oven to keep warm while you finish cooking.
 Serve with syrup and enjoy.

 How many does this make?